Tamaaraa/sax.dj-app/README.md

 - Python 3.11+
 - Node.js 18+
 - Git
+- Supabase account

 ---

+### Set up database

+Copy the table definitions from `table_definitions.sql` into the Supabase SQL Editor

 ### Running with Docker

 Make sure to fill out both ".env.example" files (in the backend and frontend root folders), then remove ".example"

 From the root of the repo

 ```bash
 docker-compose up --build
 ```